A great Git commit

 - If applied, this commit will enable database connection pooling

 In addition to the imperative, many people employ a form of headlinese or telegraphic writing in the subject line.
-After all, just like in news headlines or telegrams, the subject line is severely restricted in length, so in many cases, "'unnecessary'" words are omitted out of necessity.
+After all, just like in news headlines or telegrams, the subject line is severely restricted in length, so in many cases, “unnecessary” words are omitted by necessity.
 And when something is done frequently, it often becomes a defining characteristic, even if the underlying cause no longer warrants it.
-For this reason, many write like this in all commit messages, even if there is enough space.
+For this reason, many write like this in all commit message titles, even if there is enough space.

 Description

-Separated by an empty line from the subject line, the description of a git commit is an optional part that gives more information.
-It is sometimes called the body of a git commit, as an analogue to subjects and bodies in e-mail (quite possibly the inspiration for git, since the creators of git use a purely mail-based workflow).
-It is subject to rules 6 and 7.
+Separated by an empty line from the subject line, the description of a commit is an optional part that gives more information.
+It is sometimes called the body of a commit, as an analogue to subjects and bodies in e-mail (quite possibly the inspiration for Git, since the creators of Git use a purely mail-based workflow).

-The body of a git commit is much more relaxed.
+While it is subject to rules 6 and 7, the requirements for the body of a commit are much more relaxed.
 While text should generally be wrapped at 72 characters, there can be valid reasons to deviate from this occasionally (just like in a plain-text e-mail).
 For example, if putting URLs in the body, there is no use in splitting a URL.

 Metadata or trailers